Tamatha Barbeau, Ph.D.

 No labs this week.

-Ch 9, 10, 15 The final exam date and time is set.
+Exam 4 (Ch 9, 10, 15) The exam breakdown has been updated (4/21)!
+The final exam date and time is set.
 You must be present.
 Makeups will only be provided for verifiable emergency or illness.

 Free Counters